How to Spot Fake Olive Oil

 Check the Harvest Date — Not all olive oil bottles are printed with the harvest date.
 That may be because the harvest date is unknown, the manufacturer has mixed in older oils, or the product is old.
 Transparent, reputable manufacturers will generally publish the harvest date so consumers can make more informed decisions.

 Buy California Olive Oil — If quality and flavor are non-negotiables, buy California extra virgin olive oil whenever you can.
 This oil, like the kind we produce here at Brightland, is upheld to even stricter standards than imported olive oils with often complex supply chains and many middlemen.
 And for Americans, California is closer to home, which means freshness is more attainable.

 Give It a Sensory Test — Olive oil that is low in quality or “fake” will reveal itself with a simple sensory test.
 Fresh, authentic olive oils will have a bright flavor with a peppery bite.
 The pepperiness occurs due to the presence of the polyphenols.
 Fake olive oils will taste dull and greasy, and even waxy or crayon-like if they have begun to go rancid.

 Look for Identifiers of Authenticity — Unfortunately, to give it the smell and taste test, you first have to buy the bottle.
 But there are a couple of ways to identify imposters without spending any cash.

 Finding the Real Deal

 If you are on the hunt for authentic olive oil and want to experience the difference yourself, try an olive oil set from Brightland.
-We are committed to producing the cleanest and most authentic olive oil around, with no deception whatsoever.
-Our olive oil is crafted lovingly from heirloom olives on a family-run farm in California, harvested early, and cold-pressed fresh in a certified organic mill.
+We are committed to producing clean, high quality, authentic extra virgin olive oil.
+Our polyphenol-rich olive oil is always from the most recent harvest, with zero additives or fillers.
+Each oil is crafted lovingly from heirloom olives grown on family-run California farms, harvested early, and pressed within 90 minutes.
 Try it for yourself to taste the difference.